 Our Language Arts curriculum makes literacy relevant to children’s lives.
-We foster a love of reading and communicating.
-Learning strategies that enable one to effectively read, write, speak, think, and listen extend the child’s natural inclination to communicate ideas, fantasies, emotions, thoughts, questions and experiences with others and for themselves.
-Our curriculum is based upon the premise that communication involves complex processes and skills, all of them basic not only to communication, but to living as a fully-functioning, creative human being.
-It is rooted in the Language-Experience approach and Piaget’s assertion that a child’s interests and experiences are used as a springboard into further investigation via reading and writing.
+By fostering a love of reading and communicating, we extend the child’s natural inclination to communicate ideas, fantasies, emotions, thoughts, questions, and experiences with others.
+Our curriculum is based upon the premise that communication involves complex processes and skills, all of them basic not only to communication but to living as a fully-functioning, creative human being.
+It is rooted in the language-experience approach and Piaget’s assertion that a child’s interests and experiences are used as a springboard into further investigation via reading and writing.

 Specific components of our curriculum include: